CE-Programming/toolchain/docs/static/coding-guidelines.rst

 When programming, it is important to choose a coding style that you prefer and **stick with it**.
 For instance, if you prefer using 4 spaces to indent your code, use that everywhere -- don't mix tabs and spaces!
 If your variables are :code:`snake_case` or :code:`camelCase` -- use the same format everywhere.
-This goes for function naming too.
+This goes for function names, too.

 Some additional style guidelines:

-- Try to keep lines 80 characters or less.
-This will promote less indentation and better coding design, as well as avoid insanely long variable names.
-If you have more than 3 levels of indentation, it's probably time to rethink your code.
+- Try to keep lines 80 characters or fewer.
+This will promote less indentation and better coding design, as well as avoid very long variable names.
+If you have more than three levels of indentation, it's probably time to rethink your code.
 - Use consistent bracing formats; if your braces all start on a new line, don't mix them.
 It is especially helpful to always use braces even on single-line conditional statements as it will avoid spurious bugs from popping up.
 - Try to keep functions at 100 lines or less.
 Any more and the function should be broken out, as this will increase readability and make it easier for you 6 months later to understand what you wrote.
 - It doesn't really matter *what* your style is as long as it is consistent!
 People will be more inclined to help and contribute to your code if you keep it neat.
-- This also applies when you are the one contributing to another project: use *their* codestyle, not yours, even if you don't like it.
+- This also applies when you are the one contributing to another project: use *their* code style, not yours, even if you don't like it.

 Use Descriptive Naming
 ^^^^^^^^^^^^^^^^^^^^^^